ElksInNC/DMVApptChecker/README.md

 Good luck.

+> [!WARNING]
-PS - this code SUCKS!
+> This code SUCKS!
 It is bloated, full of debugging statements and probably has a bunch of crazy logic in it.
 I didn't write most of it - AI did the heavy lift.
 So don't tell me I'm a crappy programmer.
 I KNOW!
 But it did what I needed it to do.
+Maybe it will help you too!